zoot101/luadns-ddns/README.md

 # Installation

+Two methods are available for installation - via the package or manually.

+## Package Installation

 A package is provided for Debian and its derivatives.
 The author has tested this on Debian Bullseye (11), Debian Bookworm (12), and Debian Trixie (13) which means it should work on probably most Debian based distros out there.